 - Freezer friendly - can be frozen for up to three months

-The most common type of pork used for making carnitas is pork shoulder, which has nice marbling throughout and gets very tender and juicy when braised.
+The most common and best type of pork for making carnitas is pork shoulder, which has good fat marbling throughout so it's perfect for slow braising - it gets meltingly tender and juicy.

 Here is an overview of how to make these.
 For exact amounts and instructions, see the printable recipe card, below.